GBC-AI/solana/README.md

 ### Starting a local testnet
 Start your own testnet locally, instructions are in the [online docs](https://docs.solana.com/cluster/bench-tps).

-### Accessing the remote testnet
+### Accessing the remote development cluster
-* `testnet` - public stable testnet accessible via devnet.solana.com.
-Runs 24/7
+* `devnet` - stable public cluster for development accessible via devnet.solana.com.
+Runs 24/7.
+Learn more about the [public clusters](https://docs.solana.com/clusters)

 # Benchmarking

-First install the nightly build of rustc. `cargo bench` requires use of the unstable features only available in the nightly build.
+First, install the nightly build of rustc. `cargo bench` requires the use of the unstable features only available in the nightly build.

 ```bash